KenHuffman/hctutorial/README.md

 - Read the content from the remainder of the packed file and unpacking it.
 - Computes an MD5 checksum of the contents that were unpacked.

-The main class will display the before and after MD5 checksums
+The main class will, from the command line file name argument, either call the FilePacker or FileUnpacker.

 PROGRAM OUTPUT
 --------------